 Let’s explore each technology so you can decide which one best meets your weighing needs.

-This design has become the industry standard over the last half a century.
-When the shape of the resistor (in this case the strain gage) is allowed to change, the resistance value also changes.
+This design has become the standard in the digital weighing scale industry over the last half a century.
+When the shape of a resistor (in this case the strain gauge) is allowed to change, the resistance value also changes.

 Strain gages are generally manufactured from a flat foil material, shaped into a long serpentine path and carefully bonded to a spring element called a load cell.

-The load cell bends when weight is applied to the platform, which changes the shape of the gage and consequently increases its resistance value.
+The load cell bends when weight is applied to the platform, which changes the shape of the gauge and consequently changes its resistance value.

 Four strategically placed strain gages will typically be applied to the spring element and wired together to form a Wheatstone’s bridge.